Amstern01/GettingandCleaningData/README.md

 2.mergeMeans

-mergeMeans contains the calculated mean for each measurement by subject and by activity.
+mergeMeans contains the calculated mean for each measurement contained in mergeData2 by subject and by activity.